JoeMei0603/EST-Exercise1/Exercise_2/assignment02.md

 `ExerciseName.java` and `ExerciseNameTest.java`.
 The `ExerciseName.java` file contains the solution which you have to test, and the `ExerciseNameTest.java` file is the file where you have to write your tests.
 If your test reveals any bugs, fix them by modifying `ExerciseName.java`.
 In that folder, there is an empty `pom.xml` file as well that you have to write your Maven configuration.
 To work on an exercise, you have to import this `pom.xml` file into your preferred IDE.
 Your task is to test the solutions, according to the instructions given in [the Testing section below](#testing).

 ## Solving an Exercise
 You have to write your tests inside the `ExerciseNameTest.java` file inside the `src` folder and your Maven configuration into pom.xml in the root directory.
 You have to create an `Assets` folder for the screenshots of coverage reports and a  `log.txt` file that shows your tests run successfully.
-Finally, you have to create a `Documentation.md` file in the root folder where you document your testing decisions and report the requested coverage (a single `Documentation.md` should contain the documentation for all the exercises).
+Finally, you have to create a `Documentation.md` file in the root folder where you document your testing decisions and report the requested coverage (a `Documentation.md` should contain the documentation per exercise).

 ###### Requirements
 Java 11 is used for all the exercises.
 There is no guarantee things will work with other versions.
 Use JUnit 5 for implementing your test suite.